 Henk Kraaijenhof coaching credentials include Nelli Cooman, Melene Ottey, Troy Douglas and Tennis star Mary Pierce.
 His specialty is the physical and mental coaching, in particular stress and stress management.
 When you consider both Ottey and Douglas ran world class times in their 40’s, something is working.

-Henk is currently the technical director of Nemesis BV, a company that develops and sells Hi-Tech training and measuring systems for sports in the Netherlands.
+Henk was the technical director of Nemesis BV, a company that develops and sells Hi-Tech training and measuring systems for sports in the Netherlands.